nextauthjs/next-auth/www/docs/schemas/adapters.md

 npx @prisma/cli generate
 ```

-#### Using custom model names
+### Custom Models

+You can add properties to the schema and map them to any database colum names you wish, but you should not change the base properties or types defined in the example schema.

-The properties in the models need to be defined as above, but the model names themselves can be changed with a configuration option, and the datasource can be changed to anything supported by Prisma.
+The model names themselves can be changed with a configuration option, and the datasource can be changed to anything supported by Prisma.

 You can use custom model names by using the `modelMapping` option (shown here with default values).

 ```javascript title="pages/api/auth/[...nextauth].js"
 ...